-Before going any further, it is worth noting that if you sign your zone with dnssec-policy, you don't really need to concern yourself with the details of a key rollover: BIND 9 takes care of it all for you.
-If you are doing a manual key roll, you do need to familiarize yourself with the various steps involved and the timing details.
+Before going any further, it is worth noting that if you sign your zone with either of the fully automatic methods (described in ref:signing_alternative_ways), you don't really need to concern yourself with the details of a key rollover: BIND 9 takes care of it all for you.
+If you are doing a manual key roll or are setting up the keys for a semi-automatic key rollover, you do need to familiarize yourself with the various steps involved and the timing details.